Community Grants Program

 - Micro grant for amounts up to $1,000 - open across the calendar year from 1 July 2026 until funds are expended.

-Existing grant rounds, and future rounds, can be found at tr.smartygrants.com.au.
+Existing grant rounds, and future rounds, can be found on the SmartyGrants website.

 All previous application forms e.g. Sport and Recreation, Economic Development, Community Support, Community, Regional and Major Event Support, Environment, Sports Tourism Event Support and Youth Support and their guidelines have been replaced.